 KEY TERM SUMMARY OF KEY TERM Period 1 July 2022 to 30 June 2023 inclusive.
 Eligibility Senior Executives and other persons approved by the Board.
 NEDs are not eligible to participate.
 Potential annual award For the CEO and CFO, 67% of FAR, equivalent to 25% of Total Potential Remuneration (at maximum level performance).
 For other executive KMP, 56% of FAR equivalent to 22% of Total Potential Remuneration (at maximum level performance).
 Plan gate and Board discretion The Board retains the discretion to either abandon the plan or modify outcomes to ensure that they are appropriate given the circumstances that have prevailed over the measurement period (this is intended to ensure alignment between performance and reward outcomes).
 A specified "gate" condition may apply to offers of STI such that no award will be payable in relation to any KPI if the gate condition is not met or exceeded.
 FY 2023: Must meet leadership behavioural standards aligned to the Company's 'WE CARE' values.
 FY 2024 invitations: To be determined.
-Termination of employment If a STIP participant ceases to be an employee of the Healius Group, and the termination of their employment is in circumstances other than Special Circumstances (defined below), then all unvested Rights held by the participant will be forfeited and lapse unless and to the extent otherwise determined by the Board.
+Termination of employment If a STIP participant ceases to be an employee of the Healius Group, and the termination of their employments is in circumstances other than Special Circumstances (defined below), then all unvested Rights held by the participant will be forfeited and lapse unless and to the extent otherwise determined by the Board.
 If an STIP participant's termination is in Special Circumstances, then Service Rights granted under the STIP in the financial year of termination may still vest on Vesting Day.
 Service Rights that do not lapse at the termination of employment will continue to be held by participants with a view to testing for vesting at the end of the relevant measurement period.
 Special Circumstances means death, total and permanent disablement as determined by the Board, retirement with the prior consent of the Board, redundancy, retrenchment or other Company-initiated terminations other than for cause.
-Change of Control including takeover A Change of Control occurs when the Board advises participants that one or more persons acting in concert have acquired, or are likely to imminently acquire 'control'' of the Company as defined in section 50AA of the Corporations Act.
-In the event of a Change of Control, the Board may: terminate the STIP for the measurement period and pay pro rata awards based on the completed proportion of the measurement period and taking into account performance up to the date of the Change of Control, or continue the STIP but make interim non-refundable pro rata awards based on the completed proportion of the measurement period and taking into account performance up to the date of the Change of Control, or allow the STIP to continue.
-In the absence of the Board exercising its discretion above, unvested STIP Service Rights immediately vest on at least a pro-rata basis upon the Change of Control.
+Change of Control including takeover A Change of Control occurs when the Board advises participants that one or more persons acting in concert have acquired, or are likely to imminently acquire 'control" of the Company as defined in section 50AA of the Corporations Act.
+In the event of a Change of Control, the Board may: terminate the STIP for the measurement period and pay pro rata awards based on the completed proportion of the measurement period and taking into account performance up to the date of the continue the STIP but make interim non-refundable pro rata awards based on the completed proportion of the measurement period and taking into account performance up to the date of the

+In the absence of the Board exercising its discretion above, unvested STIP Service Rights immediately